mhmmdslmnfslnust/My-Powershell-Commands/README.md

 ### `count-lines` - Code Line Counter

-This function counts the total number of lines in web development files within the current directory and its subdirectories.
+This function counts the total number of lines in development files within the current directory and its subdirectories.
+Suitable for multi-language projects.

 #### How to use:
 1. Navigate to your project directory in PowerShell
 2. Type `count-lines` in your terminal
-3. View the color-coded breakdown of line counts by file extension and the total count
+3. View the breakdown of line counts by file extension and the total count

 #### Features:
+- Supports 30+ file types across multiple programming languages
-- Counts lines in JS, JSX, TS, TSX, CSS, SCSS, and HTML files
+- Counts web (JS, TS, CSS, HTML), backend (Python, Java, C#, Go, Rust), mobile (Swift, Dart, Kotlin), and config files
-- Automatically excludes files in node_modules directories
+- Automatically excludes build folders: node_modules, dist, build, out, .git
 - Shows individual counts per file type and a grand total
-- Color-coded output for better readability

 ![count-lines function demonstration](images/count-lines-demo.jpeg)